Shena HollarHead Softball Coach, Assistant AD and SWA

 Under Hollar, Lenoir-Rhyne has captured nine South Atlantic Conference Regular Season Championships (2000, 2004, 2006, 2007, 2008, 2010, 2011, 2012 and 2014) and eight Food Lion SAC Tournament Titles (2000, 2001, 2002, 2007, 2010, 2011, 2012 and 2013).

 Hollar also led Lenoir-Rhyne to its first-ever NCAA Division II Playoff berth in 2002 and has made return trips in 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2014.

-Last spring, the wins kept coming for Lenoir-Rhyne as the squad compiled a 40-15 mark, captured another league regular season championship and earned a ninth straight berth to the national tournament.
+Two seasons ago, the wins kept coming for Lenoir-Rhyne as the squad compiled a 40-15 mark, captured another league regular season championship and earned a ninth straight berth to the national tournament.